 Accelerated Learning Program (ALP)

-The Accelerated Learning Program (ALP) in the Composition Program at KCC is designed to facilitate the transition into college composition for students whose CATW placement exam scores are just below passing.
-ALP is predicated on the belief that students can thrive academically and rise to significant literacy challenges when given adequate individual attention and instruction from faculty.
-By fostering a supportive small community within the larger English 12 class, ALP provides a safe space for students to learn together, grow together, and support each other under the guidance of their instructors.
-The goal of ALP is to help students achieve the learning outcomes of English 12, including submission of a passing writing portfolio, thereby reinforcing their role as critical readers, writers, and thinkers in the college community.
+The Accelerated Learning Program (ALP) in the Composition Program at KCC is designed to facilitate the transition into college composition for students whose educational records indicate that they may need additional support to succeed in Composition I. ALP is predicated on the belief that students can thrive academically and rise to significant literacy challenges when given adequate individual attention and instruction from faculty.
+By fostering a supportive small community within the larger Composition I class, ALP provides a safe space for students to learn together, grow together, and support each other under the guidance of their instructors.
+The goal of ALP is to help students achieve the learning outcomes of Composition I, including submission of a passing writing portfolio, thereby reinforcing their role as critical readers, writers, and thinkers in the college community.

 - There is no separate, additional, or different assessment for ALP students.
-Instead the entire class will participate in collaborative portfolio assessment.
-(NOTE: As of Fall 2017, ALP students will no longer retake the CATW.)
+Instead, the entire class will participate in collaborative portfolio assessment.

-- The purpose of the two-hour ALP session is to support ALP students’ progress through Eng 12 and to prepare them to pass the final portfolio.
+- The purpose of the two-hour ALP session is to support ALP students’ progress and to prepare them to pass the final portfolio.

 - ALP sessions will include individualized activities to meet the students’ needs and might include conferences, additional peer review, or deeper/slower work with a challenging text.

 ALP Next Course Placement Summary

 |W / WD / WN / WU||English 12A0|